adknudson/thesis/docs/030-methods.md

 ## Model Fitting {#model-fitting}

-**Hamiltonian Monte Carlo**

-**R and Stan**
+We will be using the `Stan` PPL for model fitting throughout this paper. `Stan` allows for MCMC sampling of Bayesian models using a variant of Hamiltonian Monte Carlo call the No-U-Turn sampler (NUTS).
+NUTS is a much more complex algorithm that can be compared to a physics simulation.
+A massless "particle" is imparted with a random direction and some amount of kinetic energy in a probability field, and is stopped randomly.
+The stopping point is the new proposal sample.
+The No U-Turn part means that when the algorithm detects that the particle is turning around, it will stop so as not to return to the starting position.
+This sampling scheme has a much higher rate of accepted samples, and also comes with many built-in diagnostic tools that let us know when the sampler is having trouble efficiently exploring the posterior.

 The NUTS algorithm samples in two phases: a warm-up phase and a sampling phase.
 During the warm-up phase, the sampler is automatically tuning three internal parameters that can significantly affect the sampling efficiency.
+The sum of the potential energy and the kinetic energy of the system is called the Hamiltonian, and is conserved along the trajectory of the particle [@stanref].
+The path that the particle takes is a discrete approximation to the actual path where the position of the particle is updated in small steps called _leapfrog steps_ (see @leimkuhler2004simulating for a detailed explanation of the leapfrog algorithm).
+A divergent transition happens when the simulated trajectory is far from the true trajectory as measured by the Hamiltonian.

 ## Model Checking {#model-checking}